TuanAnh0108/QtDesigner---Python-Projects/Journal.md

  - Also, the "import format rc", which is used for importing pictures
  - We also learned about non-modal, window modal and application in Qt Designer
  - We learned about how to open the new window after clicking on the button

+ **March 11 2020:**

+ - We started the class with exploring how the code of "There is no spoon episode 1" works
+ - We continue to develop our app
+ - We learned about the criteria C